House Call Episode 1: Assessing Patient Readiness to Change

 Tonya Miller

-Tonya Miller is a national speaker and founder of TYM Coaching.
-With more than 25 years of executive leadership experience and a PhD in leadership studies, Tonya combines real-world experience with academic expertise.
-From coaching frontline healthcare providers to educating others in her leadership academy, Tonya uniquely…
+Tonya Miller, a national speaker, author, and founder of TYM Coaching, is deeply committed to personal growth and developing strong leaders.
+With more than 25 years of executive leadership skills and a PhD in leadership studies, Tonya combines real-world experience with academic expertise.
+She tailors her coaching programs to…

 Chapters & learning objectives